tigera-solutions/fortinet-enablement/modules/join-nodes.md

 1. We need to join the other nodes.
 For every worker node, ssh into the node and update the `1-kubeadm-join-config.yaml` file that we copied to `/home/ubuntu` with the node details.
 You need to update the following for every worker node.

     - `apiServerEndpoint`  to reflect MASTER PRIVATE IP
     - `caCertHashes` to reflect the SHA hash of the CA. This was provided in the output of the `kubeadm init` step that you've done previously.
     - `name` to reflect the full hostname of the node (e.g `ip-10-99-2-177.us-west-2.compute.internal`)

-    ```
+    ```yaml
       ---
       apiVersion: kubeadm.k8s.io/v1beta2
       kind: JoinConfiguration